 Treating asthma involves both preventing symptoms and treating an asthma attack in progress.
-The right medication for your child depends on a number of things, including his or her age, symptoms, asthma triggers and what seems to work best to keep his or her asthma under control.
+The right medication for your child depends on a number of things, including age, symptoms, asthma triggers and what seems to work best to keep his or her asthma under control.

 Long-term control medications

 Preventive, long-term control medications reduce the inflammation in your child's airways that leads to symptoms.
-In most cases, these medications need to be taken every day.
+In most cases, these medications need to be taken daily.

 Types of long-term control medications include:

 Inhaled corticosteroids.
-These medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex), ciclesonide (Alvesco), beclomethasone (Qvar) and others.
-Your child may need to use these medications for several days to weeks before they reach their maximum benefit.
+These medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex HFA), ciclesonide (Alvesco), beclomethasone (Qvar Redihaler) and others.
+Your child might need to use these medications for several days to weeks before getting the full benefit.

 Combination inhalers.
 These medications contain an inhaled corticosteroid plus a long-acting beta agonist (LABA).
-They include fluticasone and salmeterol (Advair Diskus, Advair HFA), budesonide and formoterol (Symbicort), fluticasone and vilanterol (Breo), and mometasone and formoterol (Dulera).
+They include fluticasone and salmeterol (Advair Diskus, Advair HFA), budesonide and formoterol (Symbicort), fluticasone and vilanterol (Breo Ellipta), and mometasone and formoterol (Dulera).

 In some situations, long-acting beta agonists have been linked to severe asthma attacks.
 For this reason, LABA medications should always be given to a child with an inhaler that also contains a corticosteroid.
 These combination inhalers should be used only for asthma that's not well-controlled by other medications.

-Quick-relief medications quickly open swollen airways that are limiting breathing.
+Quick-relief medications quickly open swollen airways.
 Also called rescue medications, quick-relief medications are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your child's doctor recommends it.